Compare

 • Freelancers fit a bounded need; continuity and bandwidth are the constraints.

-• An engineered agency fits when you need the structure built and run, with review baked in.
+• An engineered agency fits when you need the structure built and run, with an automated quality gate baked in.

 • Many teams blend models — the failure mode is no one owning quality.